 Introduction to Agile MVP

 MVP stands for Minimum Viable Product.
-Agile Minimum Viable Product is defined as a product equipped with features to satisfy the customers and to collect and accumulate the feedbacks of the customers for future enhancement of the product development.
+Agile Minimum Viable Product is a product equipped with features to satisfy the customers and collect and accumulate the customers’ feedback for future product development enhancement.

 Agile MVP is a collection of three terms, each one having a significant meaning: